Martin Andanar: International Awards

-Andanar received a “Media Hero of the Year” Award in the prestigious 2021 Asia Pacific Stevie Awards for his innovations in PCOO, and proactive daily delivery of news and information to the Filipino public.
+Andanar received a “Media Hero of the Year” Award in the 2021 Asia Pacific Stevie Awards for his innovations in PCOO, and daily delivery of news and information to the Filipino public.
 It was made possible by Laging Handa Dokyu, Network Briefing News and Public Briefing #LagingHandaPH programs even at the start of the COVID-19 pandemic.
-Along with these are other programs delivering to the public straight news and information about the coronavirus.
+Along with these are other programs delivering to the public unbiased news and information about the coronavirus.

-Outstanding Filipino Luminary Award
+Outstanding Tagalog Luminary Award

-The EspiCom group has hailed Andanar as a recipient of the Outstanding Filipino Luminary Award for National Government Service in 2021.
+The EspiCom group has hailed Andanar as a recipient of the Outstanding Tagalog Luminary Award for National Government Service in 2021.

-The Outstanding Filipino Luminary Award bears the theme “Inspiring the Filipino people amidst the pandemic”, which honors and highlights the valuable contribution of the leaders, the civic movers, and innovators that have propelled the country's economy and inspired their fellowmen during this pandemic.
+The Outstanding Tagalog Luminary Award bears the theme “Inspiring the Filipino people amidst the pandemic”, which honors and highlights the valuable contribution of the leaders, the civic movers, and innovators that have propelled the country's economy and inspired their fellowmen during this pandemic.

 Andanar was given the award “for being the catalyst of effective media through his current undertaking as the Head of PCOO.”